AngellXR/xrshowcase/README.md

 # What does AngellXR do?

-We are an open community dedicated to the open Metaverse.
-We believe everyone can add value to and benefit from the Metaverse.
+AngellXR is dedicated to the open Metaverse.
+We believe anyone can add value to and benefit from the Metaverse.
 We believe in lifting each other up as the Metaverse is bigger than all of us.
-We value mobile first (while we still have phones) as it lowers the barrier to entry for users to experience the Metaverse.
+We value as it lowering the barriers to entry for users to experience the Metaverse.

-We strive to make everything we do open source, and expandable.
+We strive to make everything we do leverage and contribute towards open source protocols.
 It has to be bigger than one person.

 # Adding experiences to this site
 Option 1: